 \subsection{Emissivities and Production Rates}

-The classification of radiative regimes within a NS suggests a natural division between free and diffusive processes.
-In our scheme, the free emission rates account for the most potent reactions, including:
+The classification of radiative regimes within an NS suggests a natural division between free and diffusive processes.
+In our scheme, the free emission rates account for the most potent reactions, including the following: